 Cleaning & Disinfection to Prevent Infection

 Approximately 46.5 million surgical procedures are performed every year in the United States, according to the CDC1.
-Each surgical procedure involves a medical device or surgical instruments and it is imperative that these are cleaned, disinfected and/or sterilized in accordance to the manufacturer's written instructions and recommended standards to help prevent the spread of infection and diseases.
+Each surgical procedure involves a medical device or surgical instruments and it is imperative that these are cleaned, disinfected and/or sterilized in accordance to the manufacturer's written instructions and recommended standards to help prevent surgical site infection.

 During the reprocessing/decontamination sequence, reusable medical devices are cleaned by removing visual soil from an instrument before further processing.
-Medical devices are sorted, disassembled, precleaned and pre-treated with chemistries at the point of use keeping instruments moist while in transport to the SPD in a leak-proof, puncture resistant container that is clearly labelled as being biohazardous.
+Medical devices are sorted, disassembled, pre-treated with chemistries at the point of use keeping instruments moist while in transport to the SPD in a leak-proof, puncture resistant container that is clearly labeled as being biohazardous.